 Let it be known: We are a banner stealing club.

-Business Year

-The club business year shall be a calendar year commencing September 1 of each year.
+Club Dues

-Club dues are due on Sept.
-1 of each given year and are considered delinquent after Sept.
-30.
+Club dues support the operation of the club over its fiscal year as defined in the By Laws, and are due by December 1 of each year and are considered delinquent after January 1.

+Operational Staff

+The Executive Board shall organize and direct the activities of the club by defining operational roles and/or committees.
+The Executive Board must assign members of the club to serve in these roles (these are the club “staff”).
+Other than membership, there are no required qualifications to serve as a staff member.
+Staff members may be appointed/removed/replaced at the discretion of the Execuctive Board.
+All staff positions are strictly voluntary and uncompensated.

+Documentation for all staff roles, and the members who serve, will be publicly available to all members, e.g. posted by the Executive Board on the club website.

 Caller and Dates

+Rollin’ Wheels scheduled dances are held on the 2nd and 4th Saturdays of each month.
+Additional special dances may be scheduled at the discretion of the Executive Board.
+Dances may be cancelled at the discretion of the Executive Board, e.g. because of weather or to encourage attendance at special events like the State Festival.

-Rollin' Wheels club has a club caller(s), who will normally call the second (2) Saturday (removed 5th Saturday) of each month.
-The club caller will call our Christmas, New Year's Eve and Anniversary dances.
-The fourth (4) Saturday of each month may be reserved for guest callers.
-All callers will be hired by signed contract.
-The club caller contract will be renewed yearly.
+Rollin' Wheels club has a club caller(s) and a club cuer, who will normally call the second (2) Saturday of each month.
+The club caller and cuer will call our Christmas, New Year's Eve and Anniversary dances.
+The fourth (4) Saturday of each month may be reserved for guest callers and cuers.
+All callers and cuers will be hired by signed contract.
+The club caller and cuer contracts will be renewed yearly.

 Monies